dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-flight-control.md

 * Hovering in position
 * Landing in position

-## Onboard SDK Communication
+## Mobile SDK Communication

-Applications using the DJI Mobile SDK can communicate with DJI Onboard SDK applications deployed on the aircraft over the Lightbridge wireless communication link.

-The DJI Mobile SDK gives developers the ability to detect if an Onboard SDK application is connected to the flight controller, and both send and receive data to it.
-The size of the data cannot be greater than 100 bytes, and will be sent in 40 byte increments every 14ms.
+Applications using the DJI Onboard SDK can communicate with DJI Mobile SDK applications over the Lightbridge wireless communication link.
+Both send and receive payload.
+The size of the payload cannot be greater than 100 bytes, and will be sent in 40 byte increments every 14ms.

-## Simulator

-DJI aircraft flight controllers support a simulation mode for faster, safer development of applications.
-The flight controller accept control commands, and use them to simulate sensor and state information.
-Applications can be tested in the simulator first before taking the products into the field.

-The simulator can be started and stopped using the DJI Mobile SDK.
-Programatic control of the simulator means continuous integration environments can leverage the simulator to do comprehensive application testing every time an application is built.

-A windows application (and for P4 a mac application) can be used to visualize the simulated flight.
-More details on using the simulator are [here](../application-development-workflow/workflow-testing.html).

-## Virtual Sticks

-Virtual stick functions in the DJI Mobile SDK simulate the remote controller's joysticks, and therefore an aircraft can be automated to fly in any way a human can manually fly it.
-Compared to missions, this is a more complicated, but flexible way to automate flight.

-The virtual stick APIs have several modes of operation that are important to understand.

 ### Coordinate System